TACC/SpRay/README.md

 display spray.ppm
 ```

-Notice that this bash script launches 4 MPI tasks using `mpirun -n 4`.
-You may have to modify the MPI command.
+Notice that this bash script launches 2 MPI tasks using `mpirun -n 2`.
+You may have to modify the MPI command as needed.

 For glfw mode,
 ```bash